-A portion of the revenues generated by the Cardinal Facility, the Claresholm Solar Facility, the Kneehill Solar Facility, and the Whitecourt Biomass Facility are tied, either directly or indirectly, to the wholesale market price for electricity in Ontario and Alberta, respectively.
+A portion of the revenues generated by the Cardinal Facility, the Claresholm Solar Facility, the Kneehill Solar Facility, the Buffalo Atlee 1 Wind Facility, the Buffalo Atlee 3 Wind Facility and the Whitecourt Biomass Facility are tied, either directly or indirectly, to the wholesale market price for electricity in Ontario and Alberta, respectively.
 Wholesale market electricity prices are impacted by a number of factors including: the price of fuel; the management of generation and the amount of excess generating capacity relative to load in a particular market; the cost of controlling emissions of pollution; the structure of the market; weather and economic conditions that impact electrical load; electricity demand growth; weather conditions that affect the amount of energy production by intermittent generation facilities such as wind, hydro and solar; conservation and demand-side management; and government regulations or policies (including environmental regulations or policies).
 The volatility and uncertainty in the energy market and market prices for electricity could have a material adverse effect on the Corporation's financial performance.